thuyngavo/liri-node-app/README.md

 @thuyngavo

 # About
-The user can write one of the 4 commands:
+While in the user's bash/terminal, can write one of the 4 commands:

 - node liri.js concert-this "artist name" :: This will search the Bands in Town Artist Events API and display the name of the concert venue, location, and the date/time of the concert.